A Guide to Your Next PB

 Training is different.
 It requires sacrifice, discipline, consistency, planning and accountability in pursuit of a higher goal and while you are not guaranteed to meet or exceed your goal, if you follow the principles correctly, you are guaranteed to become a better version of yourself than you were when you started.
 Let’s take a look at each of these key elements of training in turn:

 Sacrifice – I have had to leave my friends at my old gym and move to a new facility which is better suited to training for my sport.
 This was not the path of least resistance by any means, as I had to leave the comfort of a health centre with its air conditioning, sauna and steam room and my group of training buddies to move to a much more spartan powerlifting and strongman gym in a draughty warehouse with a leaky roof where I didn’t know anyone.
 I also had to rearrange my schedule so I could train in the evening.
-I’ve also sacrificed plenty of booze and many a Saturday night because I train with my coach on a Sunday and I need to be on top form to benefit from it properly.
+I’ve also sacrificed plenty of booze and many a Saturday night because I train with my coach on a Sunday and I need to be in top form to benefit from it properly.

 Planning & Accountability – I realised pretty quickly that I was in no position to make plans of my own with the extremely limited experience I had of powerlifting.
 Therefore, I enlisted the services of a good coach, someone specific to my sport with skin in the game, who has a lot of experience both in programming and hands-on training for powerlifting.
 I cannot speak highly enough of the value of having someone who knows what they are talking about on your side.
-Without a coach, it is easy to be a busy fool in any sport and no matter how smart you think you are, it will limit your progress.
+Without a coach, it is easy to be a busy fool in any sport, and no matter how smart you think you are, it will limit your progress.
 The other key element for anyone starting out in training is to track your workouts at the gym.
-Get a small diary and a biro, keep them in your gym bag and actually use them to write down your workouts.
+Get a small diary and a biro, keep them in your gym bag and use them to write down your workouts.
 That way, you and your new coach can keep track of what is and isn’t working over time.

 Discipline & Consistency – After deciding on my coach and agreeing on a program with him, I stuck to it.
 Now, this is easier said than done, as anyone who has ever tried to stick to a program for an appreciable length of time will know.
 When the boredom sets in after a couple of weeks, it is easy to think you know better than your coach and to abandon the plan.
 This, however, is a sure-fire way to make absolutely zero progress.
-Discipline also involves eating to meet my goals, making sure I’m getting adequate rest and recovery and getting my arse to the gym when I don’t really want to.
+Discipline also involves eating to meet my goals, making sure I’m getting adequate rest and recovery and getting my arse to the gym when I don’t want to.
 Consistency is making sure that I’m doing all of these things every time, not just when I feel like it.
-In short, it’s the stuff that doesn’t get posted to instagram.
-Discipline is not sexy and it is sometimes boring but it’s essential to achieving any goals you have in mind.
+In short, it’s the stuff that doesn’t get posted to Instagram.
+Discipline is not sexy, and it is sometimes boring, but it’s essential to achieving any goals you have in mind.

 Learning the process of training was as transformative for me as the change from a sedentary lifestyle to an active one is for most people.
 If you’re serious about improving as an athlete, you have to bridge the gap between what you say you want and what you’re willing to do to get there.
 It is impossible to get everything you want without sacrifice and without embracing the necessary change.
-Some people don’t want to change (and that’s ok for them) but if you’ve read this far, chances are you’re not one of them, so perhaps it’s time to take the next step.
+Some people don’t want to change (and that’s ok for them), but if you’ve read this far, chances are you’re not one of them, so perhaps it’s time to take the next step.
 Passenger or pilot.
 Sheep or wolf.
 Exercise or training.
 You decide.